jminier/brightsign/README.md

 >EnableSSH.brs

-BrightScript to activate SSH server (Default port is TCP 22, user is "brighsign" and password is "password") on a BrightSign player.
+BrightScript to activate SSH server (Default port is TCP 22, user is "brightsign" and password is "password") on a BrightSign player.

 >DisableSSH.brs